 Why is my car insurance premium so high?

-The average cost of insurance greatly varies by individual person so analyzing your policy next to your friend’s policy will probably not give you an accurate comparison.
-There are several factors that influence insurance rates that you have little to no control over including the state required coverage limits, your age and your location.
+You may be asking yourself why your car insurance premium is so high this year.
+According to Quadrant Information Services, the average annual rate for a full coverage policy went up nearly 14 percent from 2022 to 2023, with the current average cost of car insurance being $2,014 per year from last year’s $1,771.
+Car insurance premiums vary by individual person, so analyzing your policy next to your friend’s policy will probably not give you an accurate comparison.
+Besides general inflation, there are several factors that influence insurance rates that you have little to no control over including the state required coverage limits, your age and your location.

 Coverage types and levels